voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 + States of agreemente, paired conjunctions and question tags
 + Review

+You know what?
+I like the summer, because of the sun, and the weather.
+It's so nice. - Me too!

+But I don't like the Winter, because of the snow.
+You know what I mean? - Neither do I.

+I like pickles. -So do I. (me too)
+I like stawberries. -So does Allie. - So does Tim.

+I am so happy. - So am I (Me too)
+I am so happy. - So is Amanda.

+Mary went to the movies yesterday. -So did I.
+She will travel to China. -So will I.

+I don't speak French. - Neither do I. (Me Neither)

+I am not happy. -Neither am I. Neither is she.
+I didn't go to the club. -Neither did I.

+I won't go to school tomorrow. - Neither will I.
+She didn't travel. -Neither did I.

+I don't live in California.
+I don't either. (me neither)

+Peter isn't going to the mall tonight.
+I'm not either.
+(Me Neither)

+I don't like mushrooms. - Me neither.

+I can't dance.
+Me neither.

+I will not go there.
+Me neither

+I didn't go to church yesterday.
+Me neither.

 # Lesson 32
 + Confusing words
 + Difference between "lie and lay"